 I love a parade!
 The beat of the drum from the marching bands, the elaborately costumed performers, the colorful floats, and little kids sitting on their father’s shoulders so they can see.
 Growing up on the south shore of Long Island, I always wanted to see one of the big parades in New York City.
 Although I never got to see one while living there, my husband and I happened to be at the right place at the right time and caught the Columbus Day Parade one year.
 With holiday season starting, I started thinking about the best parades in the world.
-I have called out to fellow travelers to find the best Mardi Gras parades, best St. Patrick’s Day parades, and best Christmas parades, among others.
+I have called out to fellow travelers to find the best Mardi Gras parades, St. Patrick’s Day parades, and Christmas parades, and of course, the world’s largest parade– Macy’s Thanksgiving Day Parade in NYC.
 In addition to these famous parades around the world, I have included some lesser known events.

 Madeira Island Flower Parade (Portugal)– Best Parades for Flowers

 The parade I always recommend to other travelers is the Madeira Island Flower Parade.
 The parade, called Cortejo Alegórico, is the main event of a 3-weeks long Flower Festival.
 The festival, Festa da Flor, takes place in Funchal, the island’s main city.

 Usually, this colorful and fun parade takes place on a May Sunday afternoon.
 That’s when beautifully dressed performers – kids & adults – parade through the city presenting their carefully prepared flower costumes, floats and choreographies.
 If you love flowers and dance, definitely put the Flower Festival on your Madeira buckets lists.